Anatomical terms of location: Proximal and distal

 The terms proximal (from Latin proximus 'nearest') and distal (from Latin distare 'to stand away from') are used to describe parts of a feature that are close to or distant from the main mass of the body, respectively.
 Thus the upper arm in humans is proximal and the hand is distal.
+The main mass is taken as the center, the chest, or the heart.

 "Proximal and distal" are frequently used when describing appendages, such as fins, tentacles, and limbs.
 Although the direction indicated by "proximal" and "distal" is always respectively towards or away from the point of attachment, a given structure can be either proximal or distal in relation to another point of reference.
 Thus the elbow is distal to a wound on the upper arm, but proximal to a wound on the lower arm.

 This terminology is also employed in molecular biology and therefore by extension is also used in chemistry, specifically referring to the atomic loci of molecules from the overall moiety of a given compound.